 - (Notes) 1.
-Consumption taxes, etc. are not included in net sales. - 2.
-The amount of residual assets to be distributed to preferred shareholders is deducted when calculating net assets per share for the 1st fiscal year. - 3.
-Although there are potential shares, diluted earnings per share for the 1st fiscal year are not shown because the average share value for the year cannot be determined due to the Company's shares being unlisted in the 1st fiscal year. - 4.
-The price earnings ratio for the 1st fiscal year is not shown due to the Company's shares being unlisted. - 5.
+The amount of residual assets to be distributed to preferred shareholders is deducted when calculating net assets per share for the 1st fiscal year. - 2.
+Although there are potential shares, diluted earnings per share for the 1st fiscal year are not shown because the average share value for the year cannot be determined due to the Company's shares being unlisted in the 1st fiscal year. - 3.
+The price earnings ratio for the 1st fiscal year is not shown due to the Company's shares being unlisted. - 4.
 The number of employees represents the number of employees engaged, excluding those seconded from the Group to outside the Group and including those seconded from outside the Group to the Group.
-The number in parentheses indicates the average number of temporary employees (including contract employees, part-timers, casual workers, and dispatched workers) per year not included in the total. - 6.
-The consolidated financial statements for the 1st fiscal year have been prepared by taking over the consolidated financial statements of BizReach, Inc., which is now a wholly owned subsidiary, and therefore includes the figures for BizReach, Inc.'s 12th fiscal year (year ended July 31, 2019). - 7.
-The consolidated financial statements for the 1st fiscal year have been audited by Deloitte Touche Tohmatsu LLC in accordance with the provisions of Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act.
+The number in parentheses indicates the average number of temporary employees (including contract employees, part-timers, casual workers, and dispatched workers) per year not included in the total. - 5.
+The consolidated financial statements for the 1st fiscal year have been prepared by taking over the consolidated financial statements of BizReach, Inc., which is now a wholly owned subsidiary, and therefore includes the figures for BizReach, Inc.'s 12th fiscal year (year ended July 31, 2019). - 6.
+The consolidated financial statements for the 1st fiscal year have been audited by Deloitte Touche Tohmatsu LLC in accordance with the provisions of Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act. - 7.
+The consolidated financial statements for BizReach, Inc.'s 12th fiscal year (year ended July 31, 2019) have been audited

-- 8. The consolidated financial statements for BizReach, Inc.'s 12th fiscal year (year ended July 31, 2019) have been audited by Deloitte Touche Tohmatsu LLC in accordance with the provisions of Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act. - 9.
+- by Deloitte Touche Tohmatsu LLC in accordance with the provisions of Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act. - 8.
 On December 7, 2020, the Company conducted a 100-for-1 stock split following the resolution reached at the Board of Directors' meeting held on November 20, 2020.
-Net assets per share, basic earnings per share, and diluted earnings per share were calculated assuming that the stock split was conducted at the beginning of the Company's 1st fiscal year and the beginning of BizReach, Inc.'s 12th fiscal year (year ended July 31, 2019).
+Net assets per share, basic earnings per share, and diluted earnings per share were calculated assuming that the stock split was conducted at the beginning of the Company's 1st fiscal year and the beginning of BizReach, Inc.'s 12th fiscal year (year ended July 31, 2019). - 9.
+The Company has applied the "Accounting Standard for Revenue Recognition" (ASBJ Statement No. 29, March 31, 2020), etc. from the beginning of the 3rd fiscal year.
+The key financial data on the 3rd fiscal year are those after applying this accounting standard.